-- 1. Students with a functional disability are legally entitled to effective adjustments, unless such adjustments would burden the institute disproportionally.
-(Section 7.13 of the WHW.) - 2.
-These adjusted facilities must be aimed at the removal or restriction of any obstacles and encourage the independence and full participation of the student as much as possible.
+- 1. Students with a functional disability are legally entitled to effective adjustments, unless such adjustments would burden the institution disproportionally.
+(Section 7.13 of the WHW.) - These adjusted facilities must be aimed at the removal or restriction of any obstacles and encourage the independence and full participation of the student as much as possible.
 The adjusted facilities may relate to the study programme (including internships), the timetables, and type of study programme, the tests and educational tools. - 3.
 A student who seeks to have adjusted facilities must submit a written and substantiated application in good time to the Examination Board.
 If necessary, the Examination Board will seek an expert's advice (such as a student counsellor) before taking a decision.
 If the Examination Board deems it necessary before taking a decision, it may confidentially inspect the medical certificate that may be available with the student counsellor, unless the student objects.
+The Examination Board must decide within four work weeks after receipt of the application, unless it

-The Examination Board must decide within four work weeks after receipt of the application, unless it requires further inquiry, in which case the student will be informed as to when more clarity can be given with respect to his or her application.
+The Examination Board must decide within four work weeks after receipt of the application, unless it requires further inquiry, in which case the student will be informed as to when more clarity can be given with respect to his application.